Swisstrax Flooring

 • You need 10 x 10 = 100 tiles

 Easy.
-Pick your colour and order with confidence.
+Pick your tile and colours, get in touch and order with confidence.

 Example 2: A Floor That’s Not a Perfect Fit